SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

-Dali: ‘Persistance of Memory’, oil painting, c.
+Dali: ‘Persistence of Memory’, oil painting, c.
 1931

 - Telephone, pedal washbasin, white refrigerators gleaming with Ripolin, bidet, small phonograph… …objects of authentic and pure poetry (MPC p.
 11)… …The Parthenon was not built as a ruin.
 It was built on a new surface without patina, like out automobiles. /we will not always bear on our shoulders the weight of our father’s corpse.
 (1920’s; MPC p 13)

-- The more I looked at his face (St. Sebastinan’s, fh) the more curious it seemed.
+– The more I looked at his face (St. Sebastinan’s face, fh) the more curious it seemed.
 That said, I seemed to have always known it and the aseptic morning light revealed its smallest details which such clarity, such purity, that I was impossible moved… …In the upper part of the heliometer was St. Sebastian’s magnifying glass… …I put my eye to the magnifying glass, product of a slow distillation, at once numerical and intuitive.
 Each drop of water a, a number.
 Each drop of blood a geometry.

 - One morning with Ripolin (French painter) I painted a new-born that I then left to dry on the tennis-court.
 After two days I found it bristling with ants that made it move to the anaesthetized, silent rhythm of sea-urchins.
 However I at once realised that this newborn child was none other than the pink breast of my girlfriend, being frenetically eaten by the shining, metallic thickness of the phonograph.
 But it wasn’t her breast either: it was little pieces of my cigarette paper nervously grouped around the magnetic topaz of my fiancée’s ring.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: ‘Mon amie et la plague’’ (My girlfriend and the beach), 1927; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, pp. 47-48 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* Dali, quote from: ‘Mon amie et la plague’’ (My girlfriend and the beach), 1927; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, pp. 47-48

 - One might think that through ecstasy we would have access to a world as far from reality as that of the dream. – The repugnant can become desirable, affection cruelty, the ugly beautiful, faults qualities, qualities black miseries.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: ‘Le phénomene de l’extase’, in ‘Minotaure’ 1933; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-133 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* source: ‘Le phénomene de l’extase’, in ‘Minotaure’ 1933; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+133

 - We know today that form is always the product of an inquisitorial process of matter – the specific reaction of matter when subjected to the terrible coercion of space choking it on all sides, pressing and squeezing it out, producing the swellings that burst form it life to the exact limits of the rigorous contours of its own originality of reaction.